cristinatodor/Programming-assignment-2/README.md

 # Programming term 2 assignment

 ## Web application for a city
-The website can be either run on the local machine of the user by starting the server, or can be accessed using the cloud hosting service.
+The website can be either run on the local machine of the user or can be accessed using the cloud hosting service.

+For running the website on a the local machine, start the server by typing the "npm start server.js" on the command prompt and then access http://127.0.0.1:8080.

 Here is the link for the cloud hosted web app: http://citypage-programming-assignment-2.7e14.starter-us-west-2.openshiftapps.com/